-This is Also a Model of Effective Meetings For Startups
+This is Also a Model of an Effective Meeting For Startups

 I think this model for three kinds of meetings is very useful for startups.
 As the team grows it’s very tempting for the founders to try save time by forcing a decision before everyone with relevant information has been heard and a reasonable range of options have been framed.
 Taking the time for important decisions to follow this three step approach, along with premortems and decision records, will help prevent the “Groundhog Day” effect of revisiting decisions because important information was not factored in or a key option was not considered.

 I have been fortunate to collaborate with Lisa Solomon on several projects.
 Most recently she helped me prepare for my “Get Out of Your BatCave” talk May 7, 2013 at Parisoma.
 She gave me the same advice that she offers in the talk below: what do you want the audience to leave with, what do you want to experience them during the talk.
 It led me to completely redesign the structure of the presentation to make it a more interactive conversation with the audience for the entire session.